paritytech/substrate/client/transaction-pool/README.md

 1. That means we don't have to revalidate every transaction after every block import, but we need to take care of removing potentially stale transactions.

+1. Transactions with exactly the same bytes are most likely going to give the same validity results.
+We can essentially treat them as identical.

 1. Watch out for re-organisations and re-importing transactions from retracted blocks.